Multivariate Log-Concave Distributions as a Nearly Parametric Model: Introduction

 \section{Introduction}

 It is well-known that certain statistical functionals such as moments fail to be weakly continuous on the set of, say, all probability measures on the real line for which these functionals are well-defined.
 This is the intrinsic reason why it is impossible to construct nontrivial two-sided confidence intervals for such functionals.
 For the mean and other moments, this fact was pointed out by Bahadur and Savage (1956).
-Donoho (1988) extended these considerations by noting that many functionals of interest are at least weakly semi-continuous, so that one-sided confidence bounds are possible.
+Donoho (1988) extended these considerations by noting that some functionals of interest are at least weakly semi-continuous, so that one-sided confidence bounds are possible.

 When looking at the proofs of the results just mentioned, one realizes that they often involve rather strange, e.g.\ multimodal or heavy-tailed, distributions.
+Natural questions are whether statistical functionals such as moments become weakly continuous and whether honest confidence intervals exist for these functionals if attention is restricted to a suitable nonparametric class of distributions.
+For instance, one possibility would be to focus on distributions on a given bounded region.
+But this may be too restrictive or lead to rather conservative procedures.

-On the other hand, when asking a statistician to draw a typical probability density, she or he will often sketch a bell-shaped, maybe skew density.
-A natural question is whether statistical functionals such as moments become weakly continuous if attention is restricted to a natural nonparametric class of distributions with unimodal densities.
+Alternatively we propose a qualitative constraint.
+When asking a statistician to draw a typical probability density, she or he will often sketch a bell-shaped, maybe skewed density.
+This suggests unimodality as a constraint, but this would not rule out heavy tails.
+In the present paper we favor the stronger though natural constraint of log-concavity, also called strong unimodality.
+One should note here that additional assumptions such as given bounded support or log-concavity can never be strictly verified based on empirical data alone; see Donoho~(1988, Section~2).